SreeragTV99/WallpaperDownloader/README.md

 # WallpaperDownloader

 Simple Kotlin app which display wallpaper image and Title of image using Api integration with a Download property.
-Which uses Retrofit to access Api and RecyclerView to display the api-data. "https://api.slingacademy.com/v1/sample-data/photos" is the dummy api used in this app.
+Which uses Retrofit to access Api and RecyclerView to display the api-data. "https://api.slingacademy.com/v1/sample-data/photos" is the dummy api used in this app.By clicking download button the wallpaper will be downloaded.

 # ScreenShots